SkytAsul/INSA-Typst-Template/src/slides-template.typ

   touying-slide(self: self, ..args)
 })

+/// A template for INSA presentations
+///
+/// - title (str | content): title of the presentation
+/// - title-visual (content | none): content shown next to the title
+/// - subtitle (content): content shown under the title
+/// - insa (str): name of the school
+/// - breadcrumbs (bool): whether or not to show the breadcrumbs (fil d'Ariane)
+/// - args (arguments): additional arguments to pass to touying
+/// - body (content): rest of the document
+/// -> content
 #let insa-slides(
   title: "Titre à définir",
   title-visual: none,
   subtitle: "Sous-titre à définir",
   insa: "rennes",
+  breadcrumbs: false,
   ..args,
   body,
 ) = {